GOvEy1nw/SwarmUI/README.md

 - LLM-assisted prompting (there's an extension for it, but LLM control should be natively supported)
 - convenient direct-distribution of Swarm as a program ([Tauri](https://tauri.app/), [Blazor Desktop](https://learn.microsoft.com/en-us/training/modules/build-blazor-hybrid/), or an Electron app?)

-# Try It On Google Colab or Runpod
+# Try It On Google Colab, Runpod, Docker, or Unraid

 ### Google Colab